AkshaySG14/Magnetic-Motion/readme.md

 	The middle mouse button will spawn a bumper, which can interact with the charges the same way the ball does.
 It will also rebound with balls, simulating the act of transfer of momentum.
 The two facets of magnetic attraction and momentum should serve as a fun physics demo.
 	A jar is available for easy access to the demo!

 	This program was written purely in java, and utilizes the libgdx java engine to render the application.
+Originally, this 	program was written for a math demo.

 	Made by Akshay Subramaniam